burlachenkok/exploring-python3/python3-note.md

 ## Tuples

 A tuple (in Python) is an immutable ordered list of values.
-A tuple is in many ways similar to a list.
+A tuple is, in many ways, similar to a list.
 One of the most important differences is that tuples can be used as keys in dictionaries and as elements of sets, while lists cannot.

 Tuples are created using parenthesis in the following form: `(elementA, elementB)`.